 5. Addressing Project Constraints

 Designing a proper solution helps you deliver an application that the customer wants to use.
 Customers are usually happy to compensate you for your efforts if they can derive value from your products.
 Therefore, your products must address their business needs.

 Customer needs are usually communicated in the form of business requirements.
 These can be viewed as multiple and often conflicting constraints.

 Designing a solution is essentially an optimization process whereby a solution designer or architect finds a technological solution that offers maximum value at the lowest cost.

 The best and most familiar example of project constraints is time and money.
 The customer typically wants top value delivered within a specific budget and timeframe.

-The above diagram shows the solution design process with inputs, outputs and external requirements and constraints.
+The above diagram shows the Solution Design process with inputs, outputs, external requirements, and constraints.

 Some external constraints like security or compliance might be catered for already within the business requirements documents.
 In some cases, however, an industry-grade application is expected to conform to regulatory requirements and industry best practices without explicitly listing them in any business requirements document.